Ho Yow: The Exclusion Act

 In the fall of 1901, Ho and Chinese minister Wu Tingfang shifted their attentions to the Exclusion Act, set to expire on May 5, 1902.
 Their thesis was that the current American legal approach toward Chinese immigration remained an obstacle to expanded and preferential trade, sustaining resentment and hostility between people of both nations.
 He explained that American labor and the unions opposed the entry of Chinese workers into the country because they profited from a scarcity of labor.
 Yet these foreign migrants contributed in their own way to the productivity and wealth on the Pacific Coast.
 In Ho's view, Congress had passed the exclusion laws to appease organized labor even though the Chinese were actually not real competitors; they were essentially menial labors.
 The consul declared the current lack of assimilation an asset rather than a deficiency: living in separate colonies, the Chinese were not interested in intruding into American domestic life.

 Boxer Rebellion

 The Boxer Rebellion in China prompted worries of an anti-Chinese backlash in San Francisco.
-Ho aimed to ease fears by stated his opinion that anti-Chinese sentiments by health officials did not increase.
-In a further attempt to reduce anti-Chinese sentiment, Ho along with all the presidents of Chinatown associations along with 200 Chinese merchants, provided an official statement denouncing the Boxers.
+Ho aimed to ease fears by stating his opinion that anti-Chinese sentiments by health officials did not increase.
+In a further attempt to reduce anti-Chinese sentiment, Ho, all the presidents of Chinatown associations and 200 Chinese merchants, provided an official statement denouncing the Boxers.